BitArmory/ReCaptcha/README.md

 string secret = "your_secret_key";

 //2.
-Extract the `g-recaptcha-response` field from the HTML form in your chosen web framework if( this.Request.Form.TryGetValue(Constants.ClientResponseKey, out var grr) ) {
+Extract the `g-recaptcha-response` field from the HTML form in your chosen web framework if( this.Request.Form.TryGetValue(Constants.ClientResponseKey, out var formField) ) {
-   capthcaResponse = grr;
+   capthcaResponse = formField;
 }

 //3.
 Validate the reCAPTCHA with Google var captchaApi = new ReCaptchaService();
-var isValid = await captchaApi.VerifyAsync(capthcaResponse, clientIp, secret);
+var isValid = await captchaApi.Verify2Async(capthcaResponse, clientIp, secret);
 if( !isValid )
 {
    this.ModelState.AddModelError("captcha", "The reCAPTCHA is not valid.");